Brennall/HFH-SRD/Chapter02.md

 Elves are a subtle race, and never does their gift for finesse and subtlety so reveal itself as in the practice of death-dealing.
 Cunning, deadly, and rarely seen, the elven nightblade is an assassin and sorcerer whose art is murder.
 Most nightblades practice their work in the courts of elven nobility.

 At first level, elven nightblades hit an unarmored foe (AC 0) with an attack throw of 10+.
 Elven nightblades advance in attack throws and saving throws as thieves, by two points every four levels of experience.
-They may fight with any missile weapons and any one-handed melee weapons, and may wield a weapon in each hand if desired.
-They cannot wear armor heavier than leather, and cannot use shields.
+They may use any missile weapons and any one-handed melee weapons.
+They may fight with a one-handed weapon in each hand, or wielding a one-handed weapon with two hands.
+They cannot wear armor heavier than leather, and cannot use shields or exclusively two-handed melee weapons such as great axes or polearms.

 Elven nightblades may move silently, hide in shadows, climb walls, and backstab as a thief of the same level.
 In addition, they may perform feats of acrobatics.
 In lieu of moving during a round, the nightblade may attempt a proficiency throw of 20+ to tumble behind an opponent in melee.
 The proficiency throw required for the tumble is reduced by 1 per level of experience the character possesses.
 If successful, the nightblade is now behind his opponent.
 The opponent loses the benefit of his shield, if any, and the nightblade can backstab his opponent (gaining +4 to his attack throw and bonus damage based on his level).
 Nightblades also gain a +2 bonus to saving throws where agility would help avoid the situation, such as tilting floors and pit traps.